 Whale watching: July - October, A where, when and how to guide.

 What to wear?
 Casual dress is the way to go, although if you intend to go to church pack something smart.
 Cover up when you're at the market, in town or in villages.

-24 hour, 7 day a week fuel & food: Oasis Energy in Nikao (west of Avarua, near the airport).
-Super Brown in Tupapa (east of Avarua).
+24 hour, 7 day a week fuel & food: Oasis Energy in Nikao (west of Avarua, near the airport) and Super Brown in Tupapa (east of Avarua).